google-map-react/google-map-react/DOC.md

 Here I'll try to explain why some methods in google map react are needed and how to use them.

-For all examples I'll use [recompose](github.com/acdlite/recompose) and you must understand what `css-modules` is.
+For all examples I'll use [recompose](github.com/acdlite/recompose) and you must have basic understanding what `css-modules` is.

 _Looks like to rewrite current api I need to create Documentation about current version, so it will be easier to detect wrong ideas and solutions_